-Just as it is for adults and younger kids, teen fitness is important for physical and mental health.
-Adolescents need 60 minutes of moderate to vigorous physical activity a day to stay healthy.
-And exercise has particular benefits for pre-teens and teens, as it can:
+Teen fitness is critical for physical and mental health, just as it is for younger kids and for adults.
+And also just like their parents and their little brothers and sisters, adolescents need 60 minutes of moderate to vigorous physical activity daily to stay healthy.
+Exercise even has particular benefits for pre-teens and teens.
+It can:

 - Reduce anxiety, stress, and depression